CICLe: Conformal In-Context Learning for Largescale Multi-Class Food Risk Classification: Data sample and statistics:

 \section{Data sample and statistics:}

-In the following Tables and Figures, we provide additional insights into the dataset shared with this publication.
+In this appendix, we provide additional insights into the dataset shared with this publication.
 Table~\ref{tab:domains} lists the original websites our texts were collected from, Table~\ref{tab:data_statistics} provides a statistical overview over the class- and language-distribution in the data, and Figure~\ref{fig:label_co-occurence} is a heatmap highlighting co-occurrence of classes in the \texttt{hazard-category} and \texttt{product-category} tasks.
 Finally, we share a few data samples along with their labels in Figure~\ref{fig:example_texts}.

 \FloatBarrier

 \FloatBarrier